quicwg/wg-materials/interim-18-01/minutes.md

 Jana: In response to Jeff, we expected that they would. (?)

 Ted: It might actually help to say sequential.
-Properties of QUIC streams not HTTP over QUIC streamns.
+Properties of QUIC streams not HTTP over QUIC streams.
 Right now it’s there, but it’s not there for the current application.

 Roberto: Might be true for google, but would like to maybe make it true later.